alfonsoalba/web/_posts/2021-01-18-run-windows-10-in-external-ssd-in-macbook-pro.md

   - "Windows 10"
 excerpt: >-
-   As I wrote in a previous post, one of the things that I want to able to do is working efficiently in the three most common operating systems: macOS, Windows 10 and Linux.
-In this post I share with you the procedure that I followed to install and run Windows 10 from an external SSD USB Drive
+   As I wrote in a previous post, one of the things that I want to able to do is working efficiently in the three most common operating systems: macOS, Windows 10, and Linux.
+In this post, I share with you the procedure that I followed to install and run Windows 10 from an external SSD USB Drive
 cover_image_alt: "Computer with macOS and Windows 10"
 cover_image: "post_headers/computer_with_macos_and_windows10.jpg"